MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Receive-PSSession.md

   2 ITTask  Server30        Disconnected  ITTasks                       None

 The fourth command uses the Receive-PSSession cmdlet to connect to the sessions in the $s variable and get their results.
-The command saves the results in the $Results variable..Another display of the $s variable shows that the sessions are connected and available for commands.
+The command saves the results in the $Results variable.Another display of the $s variable shows that the sessions are connected and available for commands.
 PS C:\>$Results = Receive-PSSession -Session $s
 PS C:\>$s
  Id Name    ComputerName    State         ConfigurationName     Availability